 How to Design & Organize a Dog Room

 Whether your dog is large or small, they can acquire a lot of stuff, and you’ll need to be strategic about your dog room organization!
 Check out these dog room ideas for decor, pet furniture, and storage that will provide a home for leashes, water bowls, toys, and treats!

 Designate a Spot for Toys

 Even if your playful pup isn’t the best at putting things away, having a designated area for dog toy storage will help keep your pet room clean.
-Options like dog toy baskets and bins are a great way to keep toys in one place while still leaving them accessible for your four-legged companion.
+Options like dog toy baskets and bins are a great way to keep things in one place while still leaving them accessible for your four-legged companion.
 If your dog shows their toys some extra love, try using floating shelves to keep the playthings out of reach until you get back home to supervise.

 Add a Grooming Station

-Avoid having to go to the groomer and keep your pets smelling fresh by installing a grooming station in your home!
+Avoid having to go to the groomer and keep your pets smelling fresh by installing a dog grooming station in your home!
 Not only will this give you a spot to clean up muddy paws, but a dog wash station will make bath time a breeze, too.
 Install the dog bath waist-high to avoid bending over uncomfortably while washing your dog.
 Or place it near the ground if you have a large dog that’s hard to pick up.